NoorChasib/BetterWeather/README.md

 ## About

 BetterWeather is a clean IOS weather app.
-Built using Swift.
+Built using Swift and OpenWeather API.